Code-Institute-Submissions/eHand/README.md

 ---
 # Testing

+## Testing results:

 **A full and thorough continuous testing was performed on this project, the results of which can be found here:**

 [Click here to view testing procedures and results](https://github.com/Mr-Smyth/eHand/blob/master/docs/testing.md)

+## Testing Existing bugs.

+During development, i had a serious issue where my link to the Google API, allowing me to sign in using an active google account was very inconsistant in its reliability on local development.
+It works fine on the deployed site, and often works on the local development, i have not been able to get to the bottom of this problem and was considering not including it at all.
+But it appears to work as expected on the Deployed version, so i decided to include it.

 [<< ***Back to contents***](#table-of-contents)